-- Students/parents are not to order food to be delivered by a restaurant or delivery service to the campus at lunch or any other time.
-Such deliveries will be confiscated, and students are subject to disciplinary action. - Students/parents are not to order flowers, balloons, or other specialty items to be delivered to the campus at any time.
+- Students/parents are not to order flowers, balloons, or other specialty items to be delivered to the campus at any time.
 These items will not be accepted and returned to the business. - If parents are bringing a lunch to Lamar to deliver to students it may be taken to the Welcome Center, located on the first floor of the North Building.
 Students will be able to pick up the lunch at the beginning of the assigned lunch period.
 Any lunches not collected by 4:15 PM on the day delivered will be discarded.
 Keep in mind that no refrigerators are available on campus for student use. - Parents will not be able to bring lunch to students on days when the campus is closed to visitors, such as testing days, or days when local health authorities or District administration prohibit visitors to campus.